 Everything You Should Know About Periodontal Disease and Treatment

 With early detection and treatment, this disease can be a tale of the past.
-Unfortunately, for most people, they only get to seek gum disease treatment when things have gotten worse.
+Unfortunately, most people only get to seek gum disease treatment when things worsen.

 What Is Periodontal Disease?